All Episodes

 Senator Kennedy, you're the expert on immigration.

-Perhaps you could tell us.
+Perhaps you can tell us.

-Senator McCain, you know more about the issue than effing anyone else?
+Senator McCain, you know more about the issue than effing anyone else.

 Maybe you could tell us.